CambridgeNuclear/SCONE/docs/User Manual.rst

 It is a type of volumetric source.
 For the moment it is constrained to neutrons.
 The properties of a material source are:

-* matName: the name of the material from which to sample (must be defined in materials).
+* mat: the name of the material from which to sample (must be defined in materials).
 * data (*optional*, default = continuous energy): data type for source particles.
 Can be ``ce`` or ``mg``.
 * E (*optional*, default = 1E-6 MeV): energy of the particles emitted, for continuous energy calculations.
 [MeV]
 * G (*optional*, default = 1): energy group of the particles emitted, for multi-group calculations.